MMLabCodes/polymersimulator/docs/simulating_phas.rst

      - .. image:: images/polyply_em.PNG
           :width: 90%

 In the above images the **left** shows the polyply output and the condensed polymers.
 On the **right**, after energy minimization, this is what the final polymer system looks like.
 Due to this minimized representation --> packing --> expansion approach, there can be some unwanted steric clashes within the system leading to a system that produces a NaN error.
-This effect is non-existent at very low denstities but quickly becomes an issue when trying to pack high-density systems.
+This effect is non-existent at very low densities but quickly becomes an issue when trying to pack high-density systems.
 With this in mind, a default target of a system with 0.75 g/ml density is given as the desired structure.

 To avoid this, a series of extremely short simulations can be carried wtih the **builder.find_polyply_starting_structrue** method.
 The outputs are the same as **builder.run_polyply** to avoid any confusion - except the generated files have been succesfully used to run an openmm simulation.